AndCanData/Project_Portfolio/README.md

 Welcome to my dashboard!
 Here I have my data-related projects including real-world tasks that exhibit my data proficiencies.

+This includes:

+A mix of hypothetical scenarios with realistic data.

+Real data to find insights for hypothetical tasks.

+And real data to assist in real-world work.

 ## I am proficient in:
 Excel ✅
 Tableau ✅